-What peak-flow meter numbers mean
+What are peak-flow meter numbers?

-Using an Inhaler
+Using an inhaler

 Working together with your asthma team can help you manage your child’s asthma.
 While asthma is a condition that typically doesn’t go way, by keeping on top of it, your child can enjoy a healthy and active life.

-To learn more about Asthma and the Taking on Asthma initiative, visit our website!
+To learn more about Asthma and the Taking on Asthma initiative, visit our website.